hortonworks/streamline/DEVELOPER.md

 - addressed by the patch.
 ```

-The text immediately following the JIRA number (IOT-XXX: ) must be an exact transcription of the JIRA summary (title), not the a summary of the contents of the patch.
+The text immediately following the JIRA number (STREAMLINE-XXX: ) must be an exact transcription of the JIRA summary (title), not the a summary of the contents of the patch.

 If the JIRA summary does not accurately describe what the patch is addressing, the JIRA summary must be modified, and then copied to the Git commit message.